dangrossman/daterangepicker/README.md

 * Overriding all labels in the interface with localized text
 * Starting the calendar week on any day of week
 * Overriding the direction the dropdown expands (left/right of element it's attached to)
-* Setting the date format string for parsing string inputs
+* Setting the date format string for parsing and printing dates
+* Showing week numbers

 Syntax for all the options can be found in the examples.html file.